Home » Posts tagged 'permaculture news' (Page 6)

 What is Degrowth?
 Envisioning a Prosperous Descent

-This is a transcript of my keynote address presented at the ‘Local Lives, Global Matters’ conference in Castlemaine, Victoria, 16-18 October 2015.
+What is Degrowth?
+Envisioning a Prosperous Descent This is a transcript of my keynote address presented at the ‘Local Lives, Global Matters’ conference in Castlemaine, Victoria, 16-18 October 2015.
 Other keynote speakers included Rob Hopkins, David Holmgren, and Helena Norberg-Hodge.
+INTRODUCTION Thank you for that introduction, Jacinta, good morning everyone.
+I would like to begin […]

 The Differences Between Commercial and Organic Honey Can Help You Find Your Sweet Spot

-For thousands of years, honey has been widely used for both nutritional and medicinal purposes.
+The Differences Between Commercial and Organic Honey Can Help You Find Your Sweet Spot For thousands of years, honey has been widely used for both nutritional and medicinal purposes.
 Over 300 varieties are available in the United States alone.
-These range from those that are nearly colorless and bland tasting, to strains offering rich brown hues, robust with flavor.
-However, many store-bought honeys are processed, removing much of the pollen content.
+These range from those that are nearly colorless and bland tasting, to strains offering rich brown […]

 Human Permaculture: Some Ideas On How To ‘Seed’ Information For Fertile Results

-In my previous article, ‘Human Permaculture: Looking at Migration as Flow to Solve Problems’ (1), I explored how we can apply permaculture water-designs to help people who are ‘flowing’ from one place along particular pathways to reach the destinations suitable for them in a way which can benefit those arriving and those already there.
-Applying such principles will need a concerted effort of communication among all those affected by human flow.
-This article also looks at other ways of applying permaculture-inspired ideas with people and technology.
+Human Permaculture: Some Ideas On How To ‘Seed’ Information For Fertile Results SEEDS AND STORIES In my previous article, ‘Human Permaculture: Looking at Migration as Flow to Solve Problems’ (1), I explored how we can apply permaculture water-designs to help people who are ‘flowing’ from one place along particular pathways to reach the destinations suitable for them […]

 Piecing Together a Guild of Your Own

-In the scheme of permaculture food production, harnessing the most out of nature whilst using its own attributes, creating plant guilds ranks pretty high up there.
-Most of us know them in simplified forms such as the three sisters—corn, beans and squash—or companion plantings like carrots and onions or tomatoes and basil.
-While these combinations are great things to be familiar with, the larger lesson is learning to create more systemic guilds on our own.
+Piecing Together a Guild of Your Own In the scheme of permaculture food production, harnessing the most out of nature whilst using its own attributes, creating plant guilds ranks pretty high up there.
+Most of us know them in simplified forms such as the three sisters—corn, beans and squash—or companion plantings like carrots and onions […]

 How Soil and Carbon are Related

-Carbon cycle is one of the fundamental requirement of life on earth.
-Soil organic carbon (SOC) can be described as the amount of carbon that is stored in the soil as one of the components of the soil organic matter which comprises the animal and plant materials and different stages of decay.
-Organic carbon (OC) mainly enters the soil by the decomposition of the animal and plant residuals, dead and living microorganisms, root exudates and soil biota.
-Soil organic carbon is heterogeneous structure that varies in it particle size, carbon content, turnover time and its decomposition rate.
-Soil organic carbon is the main energy source for the soil microorganisms.
-The soil organic matter in the soil has approximately 58% carbon.
+How Soil and Carbon are Related Carbon cycle is one of the fundamental requirement of life on earth.
+Soil organic carbon (SOC) can be described as the amount of carbon that is stored in the soil as one of the components of the soil organic matter which comprises the animal and plant materials and different […]

 Olduvai IV: Courage